-conducted on the existing wells to ensure that they have not been altered or destroyed.
-On 15 Feb 22, The Air Force completed the Relative Risk Site Evaluation (RRSE) for the Ellington Field Air National Guard Base (ANGB), Texas, to support sequencing/funding of environmental restoration work.
+On 15 Feb 22, The Air Force completed the Relative Risk Site Evaluation (RRSE) for the Ellington Field Air National Guard Base (ANGB), Texas. support to sequencing/funding environmental of restoration work.
 When the term "Air Force" is used in this public notice, it includes the Air National Guard.
 The RRSE process is used to evaluate the relative risk posed by an environmental restoration site in relation to other sites within the Air Force proper.
 At Ellington Field ANGB, five restoration sites were evaluated in the current RRSE.
 The Overall Site Category results for sequencing of evaluation were three "High" two "Medium" and zero "Low" categories.
-These results highlight the analyzed media concentrations at the potencial release locations (PRL) and not related to human receptors.
+These results highlight the analyzed media concentrations at the potential release locations (PRL) and were not related to human receptors.
 This fact is consistent with the City of Houston Water Department's UCMR3 analysis conducted validating no presence of these contaminants in the drinking water.